Our staff will respond to your query promptly and provide detailed information to your questions.

 During the 2 hour tour, you will see some of the 50 different species residing in as authentic environment for the animals as possible.
 You can come back and visit for free whenever the park is open during your stay.

 This afternoon, you will head to the lake to learn the secrets of ice fishing.
 Hot drinks are served during the trip, and any catch is fried on the open fire.
-You travel up to 30 kilometres during this 3 hour trip with outer warm clothing provided.
+You travel up to 5 - 10 kilometres, depending on the conditions, during this 3 hour trip with outer warm clothing provided.

 AccommodationGulo Gulo Apartments